 Durability: While both types of batteries are durable and both have been in use for years in various applications, this is the one area where NiMH has an advantage.
 Some Li-ion batteries don't last as long in extreme temperatures, particularly in very hot climates.
 But manufacturers are working to improve the chemistry to make the Li-ion batteries last as long as the vehicles they power.

-For more information about hybrid cars, batteries and other related topics, follow the links on the next page.
+For more information about hybrid cars, batteries and other related topics, follow the links below.

 - 5 Hybrid Car Buying Tips

 - 5 Ways Hybrid Battery Packs are Being Improved

 - The Horsepower Debate: Hybrids vs Standard Cars

 - Can hybrid engines create more power?

 - Do all hybrid cars qualify for tax credits?

 - Are hybrid cars more expensive to insure?

 - Who designed and built the first hybrid car?

 - What are the different types of hybrid cars?